Aberfan, Vault of the Valley Music

 To execute the performance and installation of Aberfan, we are in need of funds to make a studio recording and develop a design for the visual element.

-I will record with Juno winner Michael Farquharson producing and Takuma Anzai on percussion.
+I began recording in September 2016 with Juno winner Michael Farquharson producing.
 Ian Heisters of Berkeley, CA, will design and develop the visual element.
 Denise Wallace-Spriggs of Boston, MA, will consult on art direction.

 Aberfan is participatory.
 Ian Smith-Heisters will create an immersive space using projection of imagery and semi-transparent scrims, capturing the landscape and people, the tactility of coal, ingrained in their faces.
 The viewer moves through the space, at times full of unsettling, discordant movement as if being subsumed in an avalanche of slag and at other times still, inducing pause.
 One can walk inside, behind and around the moving images, inside the performance.

-The penetrating quality of musical vibrations in synergy with photographic art, resonating where words cannot, evokes a greater world where all are connected as living beings on a living earth.
-In bearing witness to the single atrocity of Aberfan, one can begin to question the arrogance of "progress" built on destruction, absent the soul.
+Merging the music of Aberfan and photos of this particular disaster's psychic aftermath lays bare the great cost of ignoring the habituated, presumtive violence in our human systems.
+Penetrating musical vibrations in synergy with photographic art, resonating where words cannot, evoke a greater world where all are connected as living beings on a living earth.
+In bearing witness to the single atrocity of Aberfan, one can question the arrogance of "progress" built on destruction, absent the soul.
+Without this felt knowledge, we are doomed.

-As Alice Miller discovered the trauma of her own childhood through spontaneous painting and wrote about in her many books, this is the story of power and destruction wrought over all the world in the willful and unconscious devastation upon children and the call to transform the inscrutable events.
+A psychological and spiritual rendering as much as a musical one, Aberfan is the story of power and destruction wrought over all the world in the willful and unconscious devastation upon what is most vulnerable in ourselves and in others and the call to transform, through my music, the inscrutable events.

 Can I turn this music 'round in my hand?

-Constructed from a deeply personal, related place, may Aberfan sound the immutable tragedy.
+Constructed from a deeply personal place, realized as universal, Aberfan sounds the immutable tragedy.

-Please visit Laura Siersema for music samples and more information.
+I invite you to visit Laura Siersema for samples of music and photographs.

 Photos above courtesy of Alan George, South Wales Police Museum and IC Rapoport, Aberfan, 1966